al45tair/vat/README.rst

 - 3.5.4
 - 3.6.4

+You'll also need tox installed somewhere globally.

-First, fork this repo into your own Github account, then clone the repo onto your machine.
+First, fork this repo into your own Github account, then clone the repo onto your machine, then run tox:

-Then create a virtual environment and install the vat package:

     $ cd PATH_TO_VAT_CLONE
-    $ virtualenv venv
-    $ . venv/bin/activate
-    $ pip install -e .

-Now you can run the tests:

-    $ pip install pytest tox
     $ tox